Chris Conley Player Prop Bets for NFL Week 17 | Houston vs. San Francisco 1/2/2022

 Matchup vs. San Francisco

-- Against the 49ers, Conley racked up 13 receiving yards in single career matchup, 14.5 fewer than his over/under for Sunday's game.
+- Against the 49ers, Conley totaled 13 receiving yards in only career matchup, 14.5 fewer than his over/under for Sunday's game.

 - Conley caught a touchdown pass in that contest against the 49ers.